-- Please visit the ATI website to register for Proctorio dates for CSN under the "Allied Health" section of testing.
+- Please visit the ATI website to register for TEAS exams offered by CSN

 The TEAS is a computer-based diagnostic test instrument used to assess students' preparedness to apply to enter the health science field.

 The test is specifically used to assess prospective students for CSN Health Science Limited Entry (LE) Programs.

 The TEAS test contains 170 questions written in a multiple-choice format with four-option answers and has a total duration of 209 minutes.

 The test is designed to assess the necessary academic skills in the subjects of Reading (45 questions for 55 mins.), Math (38 questions for 57 mins.), Science (50 questions for 60 mins.), and English and Language Usage (37 questions for 37 mins.).

 Ensure that you have reviewed the "The things I need to know before I register for the ATI TEAS Exam" section (above) before starting the registration process.

 - Step 3: Choose “In-Person” or “Online”